mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 A decorator is a function that enhances other functions with functionality that is useful but that, at the same time, is independent from the main purpose of the function to be enhanced.

 Suppose you are developing a program that traverses a website looking for broken links.
-You might need a function that accepts a URL and returns all the links found on that page:
+You need a function that accepts a URL and returns all the links found on that page:

 ```py
 def get_links(url):